performancetestinginterface/pti-spec/apis/performance-test/v1alpha1/performance-test.md

 ```
 ## Out of Scope

-* Passing of scripts via ConfigMaps - ConfigMaps are non-versionable entities and do not fit natually into the development flow in this manner.
+* Passing of scripts via ConfigMaps - ConfigMaps are non-versionable entities and do not fit naturally into the development flow in this manner.